paulh777/COMM295_data/README.md

 For problems, question, ideas or suggestions please contact Paul Huang at paulhuang7171@gmail.com

 ## GIT
-To download the latest version of this repositry follow link: https://github.com/paulh777/COMM295_Data/tree/main
+To download the latest version of this repository follow link: https://github.com/paulh777/COMM295_Data/tree/main